bemky/komps/README.md

 ## Usage

-Import only the methods you use.
+Import only the components you use.
 ```javascript
 import {Modal} from 'komps';